 Differences Between Herpes Simplex I And Herpes Simplex II

-What is HSV2?
+What is Herpes?

-Similarities between HSV1 and HSV2
+Similarities between HSV-1 and HSV-2

 What are the differences in Simplex II and Simplex I?